hxckr-org/hxckr-k8s-bucket/README.md

 We provide a Makefile to simplify common operations.
 Here are the available commands:

-- `make dev-deploy`: Deploy the application in the development environment
+- `make dev-deploy`: Deploy the application in the development environment(takes few seconds to complete)
 - `make dev-verify`: Verify the deployment in the development environment
 - `make dev-softserve`: Get the external IP of the softserve service in development
 - `make dev-clean`: Remove all deployed resources in the development environment